Medical Malpractice Lawyers Serving Weston

 The statute of limitations is an important consideration when bringing a medical malpractice case.
 If the case is filed after the two-year window, it can be dismissed without considering its merits.
 It is important to note that the statute of limitations can be extended in certain circumstances, such as when a minor is injured or when a foreign object is left inside a patient's body during a medical procedure.

-In these cases, the statute of limitations may be extended up to four years from the date of injury.
+In these cases, the statute of limitations may be extended up to two years from the date of injury.
 It is also important to note that in some cases, it may take some time before a patient discovers an injury due to medical malpractice.
 In such cases, the date of discovery may be used as the starting point for the statute of limitations period.

 If you believe you have suffered an injury due to medical malpractice, it is important to seek legal advice as soon as possible.
 An experienced medical malpractice attorney will help you determine whether or not you have a valid claim and will guide you through the legal process.What Are the Requirements for Filing a Medical Malpractice Claim in Weston, Florida?